 Specific trail safety and etiquette is also strongly encouraged in an active partnership between KAC and the Copper Harbor Trails Club Outreach Committee, which states: “In an effort to keep our trails open for as many people in our community as possible, we ask that you follow these simple trail safety and etiquette rules to ensure everyone has a safe and enjoyable time when visiting Copper Harbor.”

 Especially important is how KAC fosters in its staff the philosophy of “we could” vs. “you should” and “be the change you wish to see” in an effort to empower staffers to play a more proactive role in the company.
 Staff members are also given the optional opportunity of paid “Professional Development” and/or self-initiated “Special Projects” that are meant to positively impact the business as a whole.

 We provide our customers budget friendly experiences with state-of-the-art equipment and gear, and for our sea kayaking tours, we offer both single or tandem boats and provide wetsuits that are mandatory to wear as a safety precaution.
 Some of our staff are trained in Adaptive Paddling and have been able to accommodate customers with disabilities.
 Furthermore, we consider ourselves a budget friendly option with family and group discounts, and always work to accommodate and discount local school and youth groups to provide our services as a community benefit.

-For over two decades Sam has been a steward of the trails, working within the greater community promoting the economic and recreational benefits of mountain biking that contribute to the area’s tourist-based economy and well-being.
-He has personally donated thousands of hours to trail building, maintenance, community events, and volunteer-based boards, some of which included:
+For over two decades KAC staff have been a steward of the trails, working within the greater community promoting the economic and recreational benefits of mountain biking that contribute to the area’s tourist-based economy and well-being.
+Some of the initiatives included:

 • Helping to lead the original charge of a small, loose-knit group of volunteers who together began to establish many of Copper Harbor’s “legacy” trails in the late 1990s-early 2000s.